Chilipp/psy-strat/README.rst

 ===================================================
-psy-strat: A psyplot plugin for stratographic plots
+psy-strat: A psyplot plugin for stratigraphic plots
 ===================================================

 This template serves as a basis for new psyplot plugins.
 Go through every file